joshuahoeflich/joshuablogs.com/blog/final/002-entr.md

 ---
-title: Language Agnostic Test Watching with Python and Entr
+title: Language Agnostic Testing Automation with Entr
+description: How should one go about running tests while doing test-driven development?
+I like to have the tests automatically refresh in a terminal in the background while I edit the production and test files.
+Some test runners support this workflow out of the box, but others don't, so I came up with a language and tool agnostic way of achieving it.
+If you can run the tests of your project by typing a command into your shell, this strategy should work for you.
 ---

 # Language Agnostic Testing Automation with Entr

 How should one go about running tests while doing test-driven development?
-Here's the workflow I prefer:

-1. I open up a completely terminal empty terminal and `cd` into the root of the project.

-2. I type a command in my shell, `run-tests`, which displays the output of every test I've written so far in the terminal.

-3. I open up my text editor (Neovim for TypeScript projects that need JSX and Emacs for everything else) and start to program.

-4. Whenever I save a file containing production code or tests, the terminal in which I'm running `run-tests` refreshes and shows me the current number of successes and failures.

-Some test runners, like [Jest](https://jestjs.io/), support this workflow out of the box.
-Other test runners do not, which inspired me to come up with a language and tool agnostic way of achieving it.
-If you can run the tests in your project by typing a command into your shell, the strategy below should work for you.
+I like to have the tests automatically refresh in a terminal in the background while I edit the production and test files.
+Some test runners support this workflow out of the box, but others don't, so I came up with a language and tool agnostic way of achieving it.
+If you can run the tests of your project by typing a command into your shell, this strategy should work for you.

 One small program does most of the heavy lifting: [entr](http://eradman.com/entrproject/).
 If you pipe a list of files for `entr` to watch and provide it an arbitrary shell command to run, `entr` will happily run the command you give it whenever any of the files change.
 For example, running: